Social, Emotional & Mental Health Difficulties

-Our inclusion team is made up of Jennifer Bulloss (SENCo and Safeguarsding Lead), Tina Holmes (Deputy Safeguarding Lead and Senior Learning Mentor), and Joshua Spencer (Learning Mentor).
+Our inclusion team is made up of Jennifer Bulloss (SENCo and Safeguarding Lead), Joshua Spencer (Learning Mentor), Danika Brown (Assistant Learning Mentor) and Kirsty McHale (Safeguarding Liaision Officer) .
 Together they deliver support and intervention to children and work closely with parents to develop the child as a whole person.

 Here are some of the interventions provided over the course of the year, dependant on need: